Bitcoin-com/slp-wallet-sdk-ios/README.md

 // Change the interval
 wallet.schedulerInterval = 10 // in seconds
 ```
-### WalletDelegate called when my scheduler is started
+### WalletDelegate called when the scheduler is started

 ```swift
 class MyViewController: SLPWalletDelegate {